ressy/example-genbank/README.md

 # GenBank Submissions

 My notes on preparing a GenBank submission with annotations on Linux using [tbl2asn] for file handling.

-A lot of the documentation still refers to Sequin and BankIt, but tbl2asn seems the preferred way now.
+**As of September 2019 BankIt/the submission portal seem to handle bulk uploads for multiple submission types with varying features and metadata FASTA and TSV (via the same odd features table format below) and that seems to be less hassle than the tbl2asn method here.**  I'd recommend that approach where possible.

 ## Overview